intelligent-soft-robots/o80/paper/paper.md

 - provide a Python API that could be integrated into gym environment for reinforcement learning [@gym]
 - setting up the synchronization between the real robot control and the MuJoCo simulator [@mujoco] used for HYSR
+- setting up asynchronous processes for live plotting of the robot state

 # References